Russo-Persian War (1722–1723): Aftermath

 The war was a costly war for both sides in different measures.
 Iran had lost swaths of its territories, while Russia had suffered large human losses.
-The campaign proved costly; of the 61,039 men who took part, 36,663 did not return.
+In total, the Russians lost 6,531 people during the campaign, and about 36,000 during the occupation of the Caucasus, mostly from diseases.
 Grave damage was inflicted by the Russians on the occupied areas.
 Thus, in Gilan, one of the consequences of the occupation was the rapid decline of sericulture, as many of those involved in it fled.
 It took years for the industry to revive.

 Peter was determined to keep the newly conquered Iranian territories in the Caucasus and northern mainland Iran.
 However, he was concerned about their safety and thus ordered the fortifications at Derbent and Holy Cross to be strengthened.
 He was determined to attach Gilan and Mazandaran to Russia.
 In May 1724, the Tsar wrote to Matiushkin, Russian commander in Rasht, that he should invite "Armenians and other Christians, if there are such, to Gilan and Mazandaran and settle them, while Muslims should be very quietly, so that they would not know it, diminished in number as much as possible."

 In 1732, on the eve of the Russo-Turkish War, the government of Empress Anna Ioannovna, Peter's successor, returned many of the annexed territories to Iran as a part of the Treaty of Resht, to construct an alliance with the Safavids against the Ottoman Empire.
 By the 1735 Treaty of Ganja, the remaining territories were returned, including Derbent, Baku and Tarki, and Iran was again in full possession of its territories in the North and South Caucasus and in contemporary northern Iran.
 The Russian troops nevertheless had not evacuated from the Iranian provinces until 1734.

 As The Cambridge History of Iran adds, "perhaps the only long-term consequence was the consciousness on the part of Russia's rulers that their armies had once marched beyond the Caucasus, that the Russian flag had flown over the southern shore of the Caspian Sea."

 However, the sequel was additionally disastrous for the Georgian rulers who had supported Peter's venture.
 In eastern Georgia, Vakhtang VI of Kartli lost his throne and sought protection of the Russian court in 1724.
 In western Georgia, Alexander V of Imereti had to accept an Ottoman suzerainty on more stringent terms.
 The Ottomans, further, alarmed by the Russian intervention, strengthened their hold along the Caucasian coastline.